QUEEN MARY UNIVERSITY OF LONDON CANCER PREVENTION

 • The E-Cigarette Registry has closed to recruitment, with a total of 138 participants consented.

 • Vapeline trial is over halfway towards it's recruitment target.
-The trial is investiagting whether e-cigarettes can help smokers quit with less intensive behavioural support (telephone or no support).
+The trial is investigating whether e-cigarettes can help smokers quit with less intensive behavioural support (telephone or no support).

 • The PREP trial of e-ciagrettes and patches in pregnancy have now been published.
 They indicate that the use of e-cigarettes as an aid to smoking cessation do not increase abstinence rates at the end of pregnancy, but the safety data provides some reassurance that e-cigarettes do not seem to pose more risk to birth and maternal outcomes.